alexfalkowski/nonnative/README.md

 So why not test the way you want and build the microservice how you want.
 These kind of tests will make sure your application is tested properly by going end-to-end.

-The way it works is it spawns the process you configure and waits for it to start.
+The way it works is it spawns the processes you configure and waits for it to start.
 Then you communicate with your microservice however you like (TCP, HTTP, gRPC, etc)

 ## Installation